-Eligible patrons include: Active duty military personnel; DoD civilian employees paid from either appropriated funds (APF) or non-appropriated funds (NAF); Reserve Component military personnel on active duty or inactive duty training status; active-duty combat-related wounded warriors; surviving spouses of military members who died from a combat-related incident; those acting in loco parentis for the dependent child of an otherwise eligible patron; eligible employees of DoD contractors; and others authorized on a space available basis.
+Eligible patrons include: Active duty military personnel; DoD civilian employees paid from either appropriated funds (APF) or non-appropriated funds (NAF); Reserve Component military personnel on active duty or inactive duty training status; active-duty combat-related wounded warriors; surviving spouses of military members; those acting in loco parentis for the dependent child of an otherwise eligible patron; eligible employees of DoD contractors; and others authorized on a space available basis.
 In the case of unmarried, legally separated parents with joint custody, or divorced parents with joint custody, children are eligible for child care only when they reside with the military service member or eligible civilian sponsor at least 25 percent of the time in a month that a child receives child care through an Army program.
 The preceding list is not in order of priority for care.

-Coast Guard when activated are eligible patrons.
+Coast Guard, when activated, are eligible patrons.
 The eligibility criteria and priority is the same as any other Active Duty soldier.
 Fees are based on their TFI.

-Retiree's eligibility is limited to the use of SKIES, Hourly, Youth Center, and Sports and Fitness programs.
+Retiree's eligibility is limited to the use of Instructional Programs, hourly care, Youth Center, and Youth Sports and Fitness programs.
 Fees are not based on TFI.
+Placement in a center is based on space-available priority.